rileyjnevins/rileyjnevins/README.md

 Interested in hiring or learning more about me?
 Check out my website! https://rileynevins.com/

 # Education 📚
 * Fox Valley Technical College for Network & System Administration.
-Expected graduation May 2022.
+Graduated May 2022.

 # Work Experience 💵
 * CompuFort Computers as a WISP Specialist, and had initially joined as an IT Intern.